Frequently Asked Questions: Nurse-Midwifery DNP

 Are there any courses I can take before the program starts in the fall?

 Applicants accepted into the midwifery specialty can take certain courses before the program begins in the fall term.
 Courses taken prior to program entry are limited to nine credits.
-Please contact Dr. Avery at email@example.com for more information about courses to take.
+Please contact Melissa Saftner at firstname.lastname@example.org for more information about courses to take.

 What is your pass rate on the National Certification Examination and graduation rate?

 Nurse-midwifery students enroll in one of two full-time program plans, a three year or four year option.
-Of students who enrolled and would have graduated in years 2014 through 2018, 90% of basic midwifery students have graduated or are continuing in the program, two (5%) changed to another specialty, two (5%) dropped for personal reasons; 100% of post graduate certificate students have completed the program.
+Of students who enrolled and would have graduated in years 2016 through 2020, 95% of basic midwifery students have graduated.
+Students who do not complete usually do so for personal, family or academic reasons.
+Since 2016, 75% of post-graduate certificate students graduated.
+One (25%) dropped for personal reasons.

 Do graduates find midwifery practice positions upon graduation?